Our Viking River Cruise Grand European Tour Daily Diary

-After a restless night, don’t ask me why, maybe it’s the thought of returning to normal life, we are so used to having everything done for us on the cruise, how will we be able to cope in the real world?
+Tonight was a restless night on my Viking cruise, don’t ask me why, maybe it’s the thought of returning to normal life, we are so used to having everything done for us on the cruise and enjoying our travels and tours, how will we be able to cope in the real world?

-So, in the early hours, we left Germany and entered the final country of this adventure, the Netherlands.
+So, in the early hours, we left Germany and entered the final country of this adventure, the Kingdom of the Netherlands.
 Not as pretty as the sail through Germany, a little more industrial, a lot more boat traffic and very flat.
-But the sun was shining, the sky was blue, and there were some cute country scenes, with cows and sheep and the odd windmill dotted here and there.
+But the sun was shining, the sky was blue, and there were some cute country scenes, with cows and sheep and the odd windmill-dotted here and there.

 As it was our last full day, there was a meeting in the morning for everyone about how to pay bills, check out, what to do with luggage etc. But I’m sure front desk was inundated with questions afterwards about how to pay bills, check out and what to do with luggage, and not just from Jon and me!